chrisstonedev/personal-website-11ty/src/index.md

 layout: "base.njk"
 ---

+Hello!

+My name is Chris Stone.

-Chris Stone is a software developer with full-stack experience and an interest in accessibility and design.
-He seeks technical challenges and is always eager to learn more and continue growing.
+I am a software developer with full-stack experience and an interest in accessibility and design.
+I am a proponent of mob programming and working collaboratively.
+I look for the simplest possible solution to problems because I view code as a means to a value feature, and the best answer is the most readable and the most maintainable.
+I use test-driven development where possible to keep the code-writing process consistent.

-He also has experience in team leadership and public speaking.
-He is interested in the power of software to have a positive effect on the lives of others, and he is passionate about making sure that craft of making software is inclusive and welcoming to people of all backgrounds.

-When he is not writing code, he may be working on his skills in the kitchen cooking vegan food, spending some quality time with his wife and two cats, or playing PlayStation 5 or Nintendo Switch.
-He might also be heading out for a long-distance run.
-He has run several marathon and half marathon races but is mostly running 5K and 10K races lately.
-He has run the AJC Peachtree Road Race in Atlanta every year since 2014.

-Chris Stone.
-Mob programming.
-Test-driven development.
+I am also a public speaker and I have given talks at several technical events.
+Putting a talk together helps give me confidence that I understand a subject well enough to be able to teach concepts to others, and I enjoy the challenge of trying to formulate a session that is as orderly and engaging as the kind that I would enjoy viewing myself if I were in the audience.
+Sharing things I have learned is also a way that I can give back and help pay forward all the lessons I learned to get where I am.

+Outside of software, my hobbies include playing video games (especially role-playing games with good stories), reading tarot cards, cooking and eating vegan food, running for exercise, and trying to find time to read more books.
+I live in Atlanta with my wife and two cats.